 Maintaining a regular routine is important for CCD or dementia in dogs.
 A routine can help your dog maintain a sense of calm and balance, even if they have trouble remembering the routine.
 In addition, it can soothe their anxiety to listen to soft music and exercise regularly.

-Another tip for dogs with dementia, incorporating omega-3 fatty acids into their diet can also help brain-health.
-Full Spectrum – Hemp Extract is one option which is rich in omega-3 and omega-6 fatty acids, which contribute to brain health.
+Another tip for dogs with dementia, incorporating omega-3 fatty acids into their diet can also help brain health.
+Full Spectrum – Hemp Extract is one option that is rich in omega-3 and omega-6 fatty acids, which contribute to brain health.
 Additionally, essential oils, like lavender, can provide a calming effect and can help senior dogs with dementia feel comfortable.

 It is important that you consult your veterinarian (we recommend a holistic vet when possible) to discuss supplements that can help slow decline and to discuss all of your options for dementia in dogs.

 CBD has been shown to help animals with many symptoms and ailments, from seizures to anxiety to pain, and even neurological issues in dogs.
 In fact, the U.S. government has a patent on cannabis as a neuro-protectant.